History of Organic Farming in America

 Euell Gibbons: More Than Grape Nuts

 Euell Gibbons is mainly remembered today for starring in a series of Grape Nuts commercials in the 1970s.
-But he was also almost single-handedly responsible for reviving interest in foraging wild foods and connecting organic farming to the enviornmental movement.
+But he was also almost single-handedly responsible for reviving interest in foraging wild foods and connecting organic farming to the environmental movement.